 We are subject to a variety of taxes in many jurisdictions globally, including income taxes in the United States at the federal, state and local levels, and in many other countries.
 Significant judgment is required in determining our worldwide provision for income taxes.
 In the ordinary course of our business, there are many transactions and calculations where the ultimate tax determination is uncertain.
 We operate in numerous countries where our income tax returns are subject to audit and adjustment by local tax authorities.
 Because we operate globally, the nature of the uncertain tax positions is often very complex and subject to change, and the amounts at issue can be substantial.
 It is inherently difficult and subjective to estimate such amounts, as we have to determine the probability of various possible outcomes.
 We re-evaluate uncertain tax positions on a quarterly basis.
 This evaluation is based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit and new audit activity.
-Although we believe our tax rate may change from year to year based on changes in the mix of activities and income allocated or earned among various jurisdictions, tax laws in these jurisdictions, tax treaties between countries, our eligibility for benefits under those tax treaties, and the estimated values of deferred tax assets and liabilities.
+Although we believe our tax estimates are reasonable, the final determination of tax audits could be materially different from our historical income tax provisions and accruals.
+Our effective tax rate may change from year to year based on changes in the mix of activities and income allocated or earned among various jurisdictions, tax laws in these jurisdictions, tax treaties between countries, our eligibility for benefits under those tax treaties, and the estimated values of deferred tax assets and liabilities.
 Such changes could result in an increase in the effective tax rate applicable to all or a portion of our income which would reduce our profitability.

 We establish reserves for our potential liability for U.S. and non-U.S. taxes, including sales, occupancy and value-added taxes ("VAT"), consistent with applicable accounting principles and in light of all current facts and circumstances.
-We also established reserves when required relating to the collection of refunds related to value-added taxes, which are subject to audit and collection risks in various regions of Europe.
-Historically our right to recover certain value-added tax receivables associated with our European businesses has been questioned by tax authorities.
+We also establish reserves when required relating to the collection of refunds related to value-added taxes, which are subject to audit and collection risks in various regions of Europe.
+Historically our right to recover certain valueadded tax receivables associated with our European businesses has been questioned by tax authorities.
 These reserves represent our best estimate of our contingent liability for taxes.
 The interpretation of tax laws and the determination of any potential liability under those laws are complex, and the amount of our liability may exceed our established reserves.

-We consider the undistributed earnings of our foreign subsidiaries as of June 30, 2017 to be indefinitely reinvested and, accordingly, no U.S. income taxes have been provided thereon.
+We consider the undistributed earnings of our foreign subsidiaries as of September 30, 2017 to be indefinitely reinvested and, accordingly, no U.S. income taxes have been provided thereon.
 As of December 31, 2016, the amount of indefinitely reinvested foreign earnings was approximately \$278 million.
 If cash, cash equivalents and marketable securities are needed for our operations in the United States, we would be required to accrue and pay taxes to repatriate all such cash, cash equivalents and marketable securities.
-We have not, nor do we anticipate the need to,' repatriate funds to the United States in a taxable transaction to satisfy domestic liquidity needs arising in the ordinary course of business, including liquidity needs associated with our domestic debt service requirements.
+We have not, nor do we anticipate the need to, repatriate funds to the United States in a taxable transaction to satisfy domestic liquidity needs arising in the ordinary course of business, including liquidity needs associated with our domestic debt service requirements.